MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/about-shipment-consolidation-policies.md

 When the *Shipment consolidation policies* feature is turned on for your system, the **Consolidate shipment at release to warehouse** setting that was previously available on the **Warehouses** setup page is hidden.
 To help you transition to the new shipment consolidation feature, a function on the **Shipment consolidation policies** page lets you create a default policy that automatically includes the old setting for existing warehouses.
 After that default policy is created, the **Consolidate shipment at release to warehouse** setting on the **Warehouses** setup page will no longer be considered.
 For more information, see [Configure shipment consolidation policies](configure-shipment-consolidation-policies.md).

-You can use the **Release [oot load prder type] to warehouse** pages to manually override the applicable consolidation policy in the same way that you can override fulfillment policies.
+You can use the various **Release to warehouse** pages to manually override the applicable consolidation policy in the same way that you can override fulfillment policies.

 You can use the **Release \> Release to warehouse** command on the **Outbound load planning workbench** page to build outbound loads that are based on sales, transfer, and outbound shipment order lines before you do the release to the warehouse.
 These loads use the same consolidation logic that was introduced together with the consolidation of shipment policies.